 Turkish language of gestures

-Turks use a complex and varied language of body and gestures often quite unobvious for most foreigners - it is very important feature of culture of Turkey.
+Turks use a complex and varied language of body and gestures often quite unobvious for most foreigners - it is very important feature of Turkish culture.
 For example a snap of the fingers indicates approval of something (good player, the goods of the highest quality and so on), while a click by tongue contrary to popular opinion is a abrupt denial of something (often a raise of eyebrows is being added to the gesture).
 Fast head swing from side to side means "I do not understand" while single tilt of head to the side may mean "yes".
 And since there are many of these schemes and each region of the country may have its own specific set so overusing of gestures familiar to us are not recommended - here they can have a completely different meaning.

 The attitude to clothes in the country of Turkey is rather free and carries notable elements of the Islamic tradition.
 Business suit, jacket and tie for men are common in the business world and in many cases during celebrations and national holidays Turks prefer it to the national dress.
 But the women approach the subject more creative - in the everyday life the national costume is still holding it’s positions especially in the provinces and for the feast Turkish women prefer their colorful and very convenient to local conditions dress supplemented it with different accessories.